apache/causeway-site/content/reference/recognized-annotations/DomainObjectLayout.md

-Title: @ClassLayout
+Title: @DomainObjectLayout

-The `@ClassLayout` annotation applies to domain classes, collecting together all UI hints within a single annotation.
+The `@DomainObjectLayout` annotation applies to domain classes, collecting together all UI hints within a single annotation.

 * `cssClass` - the css class that a domain class (type) should have, to allow more targetted styling in `application.css`